Skip to main content

 Web-based access

-To ensure that employees can access the editorial system and its stored content regardless of time, location, and device, it should be available as a web application.
-This allows multiple people to work on a document simultaneously and transparently track each other’s changes and the status of documents.
+To ensure that employees can access content regardless of time, place and device, the software should be available as a web application, i.e. as an online editing system.
+This not only allows several people to work on the same content at the same time, but also to track each other’s changes and the status of documents transparently.

 Intuitive usability

-Ideally, an editorial tool should have a clear, user-friendly web interface and be intuitive to use.
-This allows content managers to quickly become familiar with the software and use it efficiently from the start.
-A key component is an integrated editor where editors can easily edit texts, links, graphics, videos, audios, and other multimedia content, format them as needed, and combine them for specific channels.
+Ideally, an editing tool should have a clear, user-friendly web interface and be intuitive to use.
+This allows content managers to quickly familiarize themselves with the software and use it efficiently right from the start.
+An important component is an integrated editor with which editors can easily edit texts, links, graphics, videos, audio and other multimedia content, format them as required and combine them for specific channels.

 Rights and roles concept